Choosing the Right Storage Unit for Your Vehicle

 • Potential for sun or weather damage.

-• Vehicle is exposed to possible rodent or insect infestation.
+• The vehicle is exposed to possible rodent or insect infestation.

 • If your vehicle is parked in an unsafe neighborhood, damage or theft can occur.